Củ Chi Base Camp

 Củ Chi Base Camp (also known as Củ Chi Army Airfield) is a former U.S. Army and Army of the Republic of Vietnam (ARVN) base in the Củ Chi District northwest of Saigon in southern Vietnam.

 History

-1965-70
+1966–1970

-Củ Chi Base Camp was established in 1965 near Highway 1, 25 km northwest of Tan Son Nhut Air Base and 50 km southeast of Tây Ninh.
+Củ Chi Base Camp was established in 1966 near Highway 1, 25 km northwest of Tan Son Nhut Air Base and 50 km southeast of Tây Ninh.
 The camp was located south of the Vietcong stronghold known as the Iron Triangle and was near and in some cases above the Cu Chi Tunnels.

+On 23 February 1966, the 168th Engineer Battalion dispatched a platoon from Company C to help build the 25th Infantry Division’s base camp.
+MACV commander General William Westmoreland counted on the division to fill part of the gap in combat power and guard the approaches to Saigon from this direction.
+By this time, Westmoreland was convinced that major tactical headquarters and support units needed a full-time home where the individual soldier could train, take care of his equipment, and get some rest and relaxation.
+The 25th Division under the command of General Frederick C. Weyand made extensive studies before leaving Hawaii.
+Base development plans were put into final form following an advance party’s reconnaissance.
+The division’s 65th Engineer Battalion under Lt.
+Col. Carroll D. Strider assembled precut lumber kits for tents and latrines, which accompanied each unit.
+Upon arriving at Cu Chi, troops easily assembled the kits.
+Initial priority went to clearing fields of fire and constructing perimeter bunkers and wire barriers.
+Building semi-permanent buildings followed.
+In early April, the 362nd Light Equipment Company arrived to work on the camp’s road net and drainage ditches.
+Before the end of the month, the division headquarters and medical personnel occupied facilities consisting of shed-type prefabricated buildings.

 The 25th Infantry Division had its headquarters at Củ Chi from January 1966 until February 1970.

 Other units stationed at Củ Chi included: